projectsbyif/openapis/pages/scenario-2-managing-utility-bills-in-a-shared-household.md

 ###### Scenario 2
-# Managing Utility Bills in a Shared Household
+# Managing utility bills in a shared household

 When people live together in shared houses they might take on shared responsibility for paying and managing the bills.
 In many households, people come and go periodically.